top of page

 From Smart Tools to Cyber Vulnerabilities: Protecting Your Business from IoT Risks

-This guide lays out practical steps for small businesses preparing to work with connected technology.
+This guide offers small businesses practical steps to begin using connected technology.

 What is IoT?

-IoT, short for Internet of Things, refers to physical devices—such as sensors, appliances, wearables, or machines—that connect to the internet.
-These smart tools gather and exchange data, often working automatically without constant human oversight.
+IoT means Internet of Things.
+It covers physical devices like sensors, appliances, wearables, or machines that connect to the internet.
+These smart tools collect and share data, often working on their own with little human help.

 The advantages are clear: IoT streamlines tasks, improves efficiency, and generates valuable insights for better business decisions.
 But there are challenges too—like ensuring data security, protecting user privacy, and keeping track of all those devices spread across your workplace.